sftcd/cs2014/assignments/assignment3/README.md

 Here's a few hints to help you with your mining code:

+- It may not be obvious that you have to hash the to-be-signed coin in your code before calling ```mbedtls_pk_sign``` - that's just how the mbed TLS API works.
+Look at the ```cs2014coin-check.c``` file to see how to hash before verifying, and do similarly in your code before signing.
 - And it turns out that mbed TLS defaults to using the NIST p521 curve and not (as I thought) the p256 curve.
 Apologies for that.
 - When you've generated a key then to get the DER of the public key, you'll